 - Association or other group of persons:

 Registered businesses are also required to pay the REQ an annual registration fee.
-The fees for 2021 are available on the REQ website.
+The fees are available on the REQ website.

 Legal obligations of registered businesses

 After completing their registration, companies have certain legal obligations to fulfill.

 Every year, registered businesses are required to file an annual updating declaration during the prescribed period.
 This step is mandatory for all businesses in the Registry, regardless of whether or not they have any changes to report.
 The obligation takes effect the year after the business registers.